dlstreamer/dlstreamer/docs/source/dev_guide/converting_deepstream_to_dlstreamer.md

 ## Preparing Your Model

-> **Note:** To use Intel® DL Streamer Pipeline Framework and OpenVINO™ Toolkit the model needs to be in Intermediate Representation (IR) format.
+> **Note:** To use Deep Learning Streamer Pipeline Framework and OpenVINO™ Toolkit the model needs to be in Intermediate Representation (IR) format.
 To convert your model to this format, please follow [model preparation](model_preparation.md) steps.

-## Configuring Model for Intel® DL Streamer
+## Configuring Model for Deep Learning Streamer

 NVIDIA DeepStream uses a combination of model configuration files and DeepStream element properties to specify interference actions as well as